 Peer Assessment - 4%

-Project Reporting: Starting November 2nd, you need to provide an update on the progress of your "group".
+Project Reporting: Starting November 2nd, you need to provide an update on the progress of point person(s).
 This should include what occurred, what went well, what did not, in addition to your personal insight.
 Think of it like being a reporter or blogger.
 Posts should be made to message board.

 *For those students who are registered for 500-level course (graduate students) you will required to submit a manuscript in publication ready format (those taking a lab) or those students taking the lecture only section will be required to maintain a separate blog where they post about the course on a weekly basis.